rikhil-amonkar/OncoDeepMind-CancerDetectionCNN/README.md

 # OncoDeepMind
 OncoDeepMind is a deep learning-based and AI-orientated web-application to help predict cancer drug responses using biological and molecular data.
-The goal is to support precision oncology through ML-powered analysis of complex datasets such as gene expression profiles and SMILES representations of drug compounds.
-OncoDeepMind also offers a risk predicition Logistic Regression model to provide users with probabilitiy of risk as well as LLM generated recommendations for lifestyle changes.
+The goal is to support precision oncology through ML-powered analysis of complex datasets such as gene expression profiles and cell line pathways for prediciting the effectiveness of a drug's response certain cancers.
+OncoDeepMind also offers a risk predicition Logistic Regression model to provide users with probabilitiy of risk as well as generated recommendations for lifestyle changes to provide feedback to the user to lower risk and improve health.

 ## 🚀 Features
 - Deep neural networks with multi-layer architectures